flyerhzm/rails-bestpractices.com/_posts/2011-06-02-create-base-conroller.markdown

 ---
 layout: post
 title: Create base controller
-author: Guo Lei (guolei9@gmail.com)
+author: Guo Lei
 description: Have base controllers for DRY
 tags:
 - controller
-likes:
-- romanvbabenko (romanvbabenko@gmail.com)
-- seyyah (seyyah@bil.omu.edu.tr)
-- alauper (adamlauper@gmail.com)
-dislikes:
-- tim.linquist (tim.linquist@gmail.com)
-- shishir (shishir.das@gmail.com)
-- zcq100 (zcq100@gmail.com)
-- kelin1234 (account.name@live.cn)
-- juancolacelli (juancolacelli@gmail.com)
-- DanBlack (klobor@yandex.ru)
 ---

 To keep codes clear, we usually put controllers with same business scope into the same directory.
 In most cases, these controllers will share some functions, so we can create a base controller for them for DRY.

 For example, we have a list of controllers for content management: